International Biology Olympiad (IBO): IP-Friendly Guide

 The International Biology Olympiad (IBO) is the life-sciences cousin of the IPhO and IMO.

-For Singapore IP students, a strong IBO portfolio boosts DSA and university scholarships, while the lab-design and data-handling overlap with A-Level Physics Paper 4 skills.
+For IP students, the lab-design and data-handling overlap with A-Level Physics Paper 4 skills.

 Use this alongside our IP Biology tuition hub so Olympiad drills reinforce the same molecular genetics, ecology, and data-handling skills your school tests.